CodyReichert/awesome-cl/README.md

 * [cl-ana](https://github.com/ghollisjr/cl-ana) - Common Lisp data analysis library with emphasis on modularity and conceptual clarity.
 It aims to be a general purpose framework for analyzing small and large scale datasets, including binned data analysis and visualization.
 [GNU GPL3][2].
 * [linear-programming](https://neil-lindquist.github.io/linear-programming/) – a library for solving linear programming problems.
 [MIT][200].
 * [avm](https://github.com/takagi/avm) - Efficient and expressive arrayed vector math library with multi-threading and CUDA support.
 [MIT][200].
+* [array-operations](https://github.com/bendudson/array-operations) - a collection of functions and macros for manipulating Common Lisp arrays and performing numerical calculations with them.
+[MIT][200].
+* [cl-geometry](https://github.com/Ramarren/cl-geometry/) - a system for two dimensional computational geometry for Common Lisp.
+[MIT][200].

 Parallelism and Concurrency